Creating a Career Development Plan: Tips and Strategies

 What is the reason to create a Career Development Plan?

-The development of a solid career development plan can bring many advantages for employees and employers:
+A solid career development plan can bring many benefits for both employees and employers:

 - Finds gaps in skills that require to be addressed